 E.4.
 If applicable, describe how the district will use funds to sustain and support access to early childhood education programs.
-Review and adoption of Pre-K curriculum Professional development on implementation of Pre-K curriculum Section F: Evaluation F.1.
+The mitigation plans will be a collaboration between SWRSD and HeadStart so that HeadStart students can continue to come to school if there is an outbreak in the community.
+This is also true for pre-school students in our schools.
+The mitigation plan will address all pre-K students.
+Section F: Evaluation F.1.
 Describe how the district will evaluate the level of implementation and effectiveness of programs funded.
 This is a complete list of evaluation methods.
 It is a bank of ideas from which to start.
 This could change.
 Attendance rates MAP scores Behavioral referral rates Teacher Retention Attendance of summer programs Attendance of after school programs Curricular assessments Completion of distance delivered courses Rate at with incomplete are granted at the high school level Rate at which incomplete courses are finished at the high school level Section G: General Education Provision Act (GEPA) G.1.
 Describe how the district will comply with the requirements of Section 427 of GEPA, 20 U.S.C 1228a.
 The description must include information on the steps the district proposes to take to permit students, teachers, and other program beneficiaries to overcome barriers (including barriers based on gender, race, color, national origin, disability, and age) that impede access to, or participation in, the program.
 School Board Policy 0410 Non Discrimination in District Programs and Activities.
 District programs and activities shall be free from discrimination based on age, gender, race, color, religion, national origin, ethnic group, marital or parental status, physical or mental disability or any other unlawful consideration.
 District programs and facilities, viewed in their entirety, shall be readily accessible to individuals with disabilities.
 The district has identified broadband access as a barrier to remote learning for the students in our communities.
 Currently, the broadband packages available to families are often unusable, making the idea of internet based remote instruction/learning impossible.
 The district is collaborating with various internet service providers to provide broadband access to students in our communities.
 This includes content servers in each of our schools and an internet service that will provide access to these servers, which will teachers to provide effective instruction to students via internet.
 This partnership will be part of the tiered framework for instruction.